cybercussion/sample_terraform_structure/terraform/scripts/README.md

 This script just removes the need to change directory (`cd`) into these locations as this could accomodate multi-account/multi-environment in AWS.

+## Dealing with AWS Account(s)

+Util methods added to support for account id lookup:

+- `terraform/environments/nonprod-12345678910/`
+- `terraform/environments/prod-12345678911/`

+or fallback to;

+- `terraform/environments/nonprod/account_id.txt`
+- `terraform/environments/prod/account_id.txt`

+Will check if you have defaults and use that.
+Evaluates your ~/.aws/config to match account to profile.

 ## SQS Lambda Demo

 Sample Long running task:  REST endpoint for adding a task.
 A Runner picks it up out of SQS processes it.